trinajoy/color-game/readme.md

 ## Project Specifications

-- EASY level should have 3 square
+- EASY level should have 3 squares
 - HARD level should have 6 squares
-- Show messages 'try again' or 'correct' when a sqaure is clicked
+- Show messages 'try again' or 'correct' when a square is clicked
 - Reset button should take game back to start